-Ready to start cloth diapering?
+Wondering how to get started with cloth diapering and what you need?
 You don’t need much, but you need a few things to get started.
 Here are the 10 things you need to get started with cloth diapers.

 We all know that cloth diapering is good for the environment and it can help you save a lot of money in the long run.
 I say long run because cloth seems more expensive from the get go.
 You have to purchase quite a few things to get started with cloth diapers.
 However, it’s a solid investment.
 It can save you nearly $1,200 if you do it right.